-Our doctors will prescribe the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
+Our doctors will prescribe the best contact lenses for you based on a complete eye examination and a review of your visual needs and eyewear prescriptions for both work and play.
 Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages of each.

-To learn more about contact lenses, schedule an appointment to see one of our doctors today!
-To get started with contact lenses, Click HERE to schedule your appointment online, or call us at 407-292-9812.
+To learn more about contact lenses, schedule your contact lens exam today!
+To get started, Click HERE, or call us at 407-292-9812.

 These lenses are comfortable to wear and must be replaced monthly, weekly or daily depending on the type you choose.
 Soft lenses are often recommended for sports because they fit closer to the eye and are more difficult to dislodge.
 They can provide correction for most prescriptions including astigmatism.
 Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to the eye, patients find it easier than ever to wear soft lenses comfortably.

 Soft contact lenses are the most commonly prescribed contact lenses.
 They can be used to correct various vision problems, including:

 Soft contact lenses are comfortable and easier to adapt to than rigid gas permeable lenses.
 Soft contact lenses come in various types, such as: